 It is important that your Schema adheres to Google’s guidelines, only then, you’re job listings will be eligible to feature in search results.
 Here are some best practices/guidelines to follow:

-- Use the JobPosting Schema on dedicated job listing pages and should not be used on pages that presents a number of jobs.
+- Use the JobPosting Schema on dedicated job listing pages, and it should not be used on pages that present a number of jobs.

 - Use sitemaps to help search engines keep informed of changes to job posting URLs.
 So ensure that you’ve added your job post type to your sitemaps in Rank Math.

 - Instant Indexing is a more preferred to keep search engines informed of the changes.
 If you haven’t configured Instant Indexing yet, you can refer our dedicated KB.

 - Ensure that your job descriptions are complete.
 Incomplete job description are not allowed to feature in rich results.

 - Make sure that you Job postings don’t contain obscene, profane, or offensive language, as they are not allowed.

 If you’re experiencing any errors/warnings in your Google Search Console or Google Rich Results Testing tool, it is likely because of any incorrect configuration with Schema.

 Here are some JobPosting Schema errors that you would come across if the Schema is implemented incorrectly.